 From the above story, we can understand the greatness of Je Gendun Chopel's wisdom. ( Je meaning lord in Tibetan )

 Later Je Gendun Chopel traveled to India with an Indian master namely Rahula ( great Indian Scholar )

-Je Gendun Chopel is known as one of the most popular Tibetan masters of 20th Century.
-The reason behind is his modernized thoughts, openness, and daringness of bringing the western idea in the isolated regions for many centuries.
+Je Gendun Chopel is known as one of the most popular Tibetan masters of the 20th Century.
+The reason behind this is his modernized thoughts, openness, and daringness of bringing the western idea into the isolated regions for many centuries.

 Photo Notes from Je Gendun Chopel

 The top ten contributions of Je Gendun Chopel